 - Preheat oven to 400 F and line a baking sheet with parchment paper.
 Toss the persimmons with the lemon juice and tablespoon of sugar.
 Spread the persimmons on the baking sheet and roast for 15 minutes Allow to cool slightly then puree half the persimmons in a food processor or blender.
 Set aside.
 Reduce heat to 350 F.

-- Spoon the mixture evenly into the prepared pans.
+- Spoon the batter evenly into the prepared pans.
 Bake for 30 to 35 minutes, until a cake tester comes out clean or only with a few crumbs when inserted in the center or until cake springs back to the touch.
 Cool in pan on a wire rack for 10 minutes then remove them from the pans to cool on wire racks completely.
-Once cooled, trim the edges and tops, if desired then tightly wrap each cake with plastic wrap and place in the freezer for at least two hours or overnight.

 - In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, mix the cream cheese and butter on medium speed for one minute until creamed and combined.
 Add the brown sugar and mix on medium for another minute.
 Mix in the vanilla then turn the mixer on low and gradually mix in the powdered sugar.

-- Make the frosting and frost the cake.
+- Frost the cake.
 Press finely chopped persimmon bits on the bottom of the cake, if desired, and arrange slices on the top.

 Elisabeth